miklevin/MikeLev.in/_posts/2025-01-01-rubber-ducking-with-llm.md

 **Me**: Good Morning, Claude!
 And welcome to 2025!
-Let's start out today, which is my last holiday day-off where I can really work on the discretionary stuff before the client work starts taking priority again, with a real Hail Mary on my Magnum Opus, which is this web Framework&#151;all proper-cased but Web, because of the localhost angle and not The Web, get it?
+Let's start out today, which is my last holiday day-off where I can really work on the discretionary stuff before the client work starts taking priority again, with a real Hail Mary on my Magnum Opus, which is this web Framework—all proper-cased but Web, because of the localhost angle and not The Web, get it?
 Okay, geek humor right away.

 It's 7:00 AM and we're going to jump right in by round robining between all